fstien/ktor-istio-distributed-tracing-demo/README.md

-# Earthquake API - Distributed tracing demo using Istio and ktor-header-forwarding
+# Earthquake API - Distributed tracing demo with Istio and ktor-header-forwarding

-Demo application consisting of two Ktor microservices instrumented with [ktor-header-forwarding](https://github.com/fstien/ktor-header-forwarding), illustrating the use of distributed tracing with [Istio](https://istio.io/) in a local [Kubernetes cluster](https://www.docker.com/products/docker-desktop).
+Demo application consisting of two Ktor microservices instrumented with [ktor-header-forwarding](https://github.com/fstien/ktor-header-forwarding), illustrating the use of distributed tracing features of [Istio](https://istio.io/latest/docs/tasks/observability/distributed-tracing/overview/) in a local Kubernetes cluster.

 * EarthquakeAdaptor retrieves data about earthquakes that happened today using an [API from the U.S. Geological Survey](https://earthquake.usgs.gov/fdsnws/event/1/).
 * EarthquakeStats calls EarthquakeStats and exposes statistics about today's earthquakes such as `GET /earthquakes/latest` or `GET /earthquakes/biggest`.